Dreamworker has known many people in life whose behaviors have caused unnecessary problems and wants to help them.

 How to Dress

 Most funerals are somber occasions.
-Some people think it’s OK to dress casually for them, but this is unacceptable even when the event itself might not be a formal situation.
+Some people think it’s okay to dress casually for them, but this is impolite even when the event itself might not be a formal situation.

 Watch Your Language

 Vulgar language is also unacceptable, as is speaking in a loud voice.
 You also need to take care with what you say to the bereaved.
 Positive statements are welcomed, but negative ones are not.
 For example, you should never make statements such as